Police car chase ends in rooftop arrest

-KENSINGTON (WPVI) --Police said they were pursuing a suspect who was wanted for many crimes, including assaults on police officers and escaping police custody, Wednesday when he tried to make a getaway in a stolen white van.
+KENSINGTON (WPVI) --Philadelphia police said they were pursuing a suspect who was wanted for many crimes, including assaults on officers and escaping custody, when he tried to make a getaway in a stolen white van.

-Chopper 6HD was over the scene as the 25-year-old suspect tried to make his latest getaway.
-Officials said this chase began after he rammed an unmarked police car at 9th and Lehigh streets.
+Chopper 6 was over the scene as the 25-year-old suspect, tentatively identified as Louis Ortiz, tried to make his latest getaway Wednesday.

+Officials said the chase began after he rammed an unmarked police car at 9th and Lehigh streets.

 "Two detectives had to physically jump out of the way of the van or they would have been struck," said Philadelphia Police Chief Inspector Scott Small.

-The suspect who was being sought for multiple alleged crimes, including burglaries, thefts, stolen autos as well as aggravated assault on a police officer somehow managed to escape from police custody back in March.
+The suspect, who was being sought for multiple alleged crimes, including burglaries, thefts, stolen autos as well as aggravated assault on an officer, somehow managed to escape from police custody back in March.

 "This individual is a dangerous person," said Small.

-Late Wednesday, as he tried to get away again, he drove over the grass median and until Roosevelt Boulevard going the wrong way into oncoming traffic.
+Late Wednesday, as he tried to get away again, he drove over the grass median and onto Roosevelt Boulevard going the wrong way into oncoming traffic.

 "He was going the wrong way," said Small.
 "That's why police did the right thing; they called off the pursuit."

-But the police helicopter and Chopper 6 continued to follow as they observed the suspect jumping onto the center median of the Boulevard where he begins to lose control of the van and does donuts.
+But the police helicopter and Chopper 6 continued to follow as they observed the suspect jumping onto the center median of the Boulevard where he began to lose control of the van.

-He then drives back onto the Boulevard where he is nearly struck by an oncoming vehicle.
+He then drove back onto the Boulevard where he was nearly struck by an oncoming vehicle.

-Finally, he pulls into a parking lot in the 5300 block of 5th Street and makes a run for it with foot patrols in pursuit.
+Finally, he pulled into a parking lot in the 5300 block of 5th Street and made a run for it with foot patrols in pursuit.

 He jumped onto the roof of The Rice Cake House where Myong Choy was working inside.